Kebnekaise Mountain Station-Nikkaluokta

 The trail is relatively easy to walk, with stonier sections between the Tarfala bridge and the lower boat landing.

-Nikkaluokta is about 70 km from Kiruna.
-There is a road, and the simplest way to get here is by bus, unless you are driving a car.
+Nikkaluokta lies about 70 km from Kiruna.
+There is a road all the way and the simplest way to get here is by bus, unless you are driving.